background

 Copilot won, but this was disappointing across the board.
 Shortcut and Claude — the otherwise front runners — hallucinated significant portions of historical data.
 In both cases, the errors were subtle enough to be dangerous — slightly incorrect line items, all adding up to correct subtotals.
 (Shortcut’s second attempt returned almost no mistakes, Claude continued to generate bad data.)

-As a rule, analysts should not rely on these agents to find data and should instead upload PDFs and spreadsheets for the agents to work with.
+These results suggest that as a rule, analysts should not rely on these agents to find data and should instead upload PDFs and spreadsheets for the agents to work with.

 Claude hallucination